Did you know that Winston Churchill called Uganda “The Pearl of Africa?”

 Round off your Uganda holidays with a journey to a solitary mountain some call the Mountain of Illusion.
 Mount Elgon, a massive extinct volcano, which towers above the eastern border.
 Mount Elgon contains the world’s largest mountain caldera.

-Mount Elgon National Park hosts leopards, elephants, buffalo, and olive baboons.
+Mount Elgon National Park (bordering Uganda and Kenya) hosts leopards, elephants, buffalo, and olive baboons.
 Wildlife viewing and vast caves are accessible by vehicle.
 Make sure you remember your camera, as a trip to Uganda is sure to offer some once in a lifetime experiences you will wish to remember forever.